| Crates.io | iter-chunks |

 }

 itertools provides many awesome extensions, including chunks.
-It's really useful, but it use RefCell internally, causing it's not Send.
+It is very handy, but it uses RefCell internally, so the resulting iterator is not Send.

 It's a very common usecase in async context, which requires Chunks to be Send: